Our art and design lead is Mrs Teresa Coles.

 Other outcomes and impact:

 Art and Design is not only taught as an individual subject but is also used as a gateway to other subjects.
 For example, in Year 3 Art was used as a WOW lesson at the start of a new History topic to engage the children and get them instantly interested in the Stone Age.
-Art and Design has also been used across the school as a mindfulness task, reward time and as a tool to get children to share their emotions, these activities all help to develop children’s love and enthusiasm for Art.
+Art and Design has also been used across the school as a mindfulness task, reward time and as a tool to get children to share their emotions.
+These activities all help to develop children’s love and enthusiasm for Art.